vlandham/captain_z/out/captain_z.md

 Captain Spears peered out into the night as his men rowed them toward the shore. _At least this eye is good for something,_ he thought, looking out into the dark through his glowing red eye.
 Though it was night time, to Spears everything was brightened through that eye.
 The world looked as if the sun was still up, but perhaps hidden behind a cloud.

 The eye also allowed him to see things that were far away as if they were closer, like using a spy glass.
 Captain Spears scanned the island off in the distance, looking for signs of Zephyr.
-There on the beach he could see her row boat empty on the sand.
+There on the beach he could see her rowboat empty on the sand.
 That meant she was already on the island looking for that treasure.

 His eye followed the beach up toward the cliffs at the North end of the island.
 He looked for her among the rocks and trees there, but saw nothing.